Skip to main content

 From this vantage point, we examine the specific molecular interactions at the synapse, the epigenetic modifications that can alter gene expression for neurotransmitter receptors, and the role of glial cells as active participants in neuro-endocrine signaling.

-The variability in patient responses to can be partly explained by polymorphisms in genes encoding for androgen receptors, steroidogenic enzymes, and neurotransmitter transporters.
+The variability in patient responses to anti-androgen therapy can be partly explained by polymorphisms in genes encoding for androgen receptors, steroidogenic enzymes, and neurotransmitter transporters.
 This level of detail is essential for developing truly personalized therapeutic strategies that optimize hormonal balance while preserving neurological function.

 How Does Androgen Deprivation Affect Synaptic Plasticity?